Mechanical Licensing Collective

-The Mechanical Licensing Collective (MLC) is a nonprofit organisation established under the Music Modernization Act of 2018.
+The Mechanical Licensing Collective (MLC) is a nonprofit organization established under the Music Modernization Act of 2018.
 It was created to issue blanket mechanical licences for qualified streaming services in the United States, such as Spotify, Apple Music, Amazon Music, and Tidal.

 History

-In 2020, The MLC announced that four music data companies are joining its Data Quality Initiative (DQI), including: Blokur, Exactuals, Music Data Services, and TuneRegistry.
+In 2020, The MLC announced that four music data companies had joined its Data Quality Initiative (DQI), including: Blokur, Exactuals, Music Data Services, and TuneRegistry.
 This move was made to ensure the accuracy of their musical works data in its current database.

 As of January 2021, the MLC began paying royalties to rights owners.
 In October 2022, it was reported that the MLC had paid almost $700 million in blanket royalties to songwriters and publishers.

 Funding

 The digital services that use the MLC have a legal obligation to spend $33.5 million on their start-up costs and $28.5 million on their first-year operating costs.